Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 don't want to individually set all the various altitude settings so they won't crash into each other.
 This value adjusts CruiseAltitude, MaxAltitude, MatchAltitudeOffset, and MinMatchingAltitude simultaneously.
 You can also give it two table values, e.g. {0,100}.
-This will randomly generate an offset in the range between 0-100, so your aircraft may be less likely to collide with other's of it's kind.
+This will randomly generate an offset in the range between 0-100, so your aircraft may be less likely to collide with others of it's kind.

     AltitudeOffset = 0